nus-cs2103-AY2425S1/ip/docs/README.md

 ________________________________
 ```

-## Find feature
+## Find command

 BitBot allows the users to find anything that is similar to the input.
+It can also find relevant
+tasks when the user does not key in the full word.

-Example: `find book`
+Example: `find boo`

 The command will find all the tasks that has a similar string or substring.
 ```